LiuP1994/Google-Cloud-API/README.md

 gcloud container clusters create cassandra --num-nodes=3 --machine-type "n1-standard-2"
 ```

 3.A Kubernetes service defines multiple sets of pods, allowing full systems to be deployed with one script.For this we will be using three files.
-The first will be a Headless service which will allow peer discovery i.e. the Cassandra pods will be able to find each other and form a ring.
-The second defines the Cassandra service itself, and the third is a Replication Controller which allows us to scale up and down the number of containers we want.
-Download these via the following commands:
 ```
 wget -O cassandra-peer-service.yml http://tinyurl.com/yyxnephy
 wget -O cassandra-service.yml http://tinyurl.com/y65czz8e